bitcoin-dex/bitcoin-dex/bitcoin-dex.md

 The following is a discussion of a protcol for a decentralised exchange.
 For now, all other items on the wish list are ignored.

 # Bitcoin DEX Protocol
 On a _Bitcoin DEX_ you can trade Colored Coins against Bitcoins.
 It is permissionless, non-custodial and requires no central party to operate it.
-Order matching happens mostly offchain, and requires only a single onchain transaction per swap, which makes it feasible to work on top of the bitcoin blockchain.
-By introducing [trust minimized orderbook servers](#trust-assumptions-for-orderbook-servers) the protocol becomes fast and responsive enough for market makers to provide liquidity.
+Order matching happens mostly offchain, so the onchain footprint for a swap is small, which makes it feasible on top of bitcoin.
+By introducing [trust minimized orderbook servers](#trust-assumptions-for-orderbook-servers) to update orders offchain, the protocol becomes fast and responsive enough for market makers to provide liquidity.

 The _Bitcoin DEX protocol_ consists of three protocols which together form a decentralised bitcoin exchange.